-To see the intuition, start with a bank holding 10 percent cash, 20 percent in stocks and 70 percent in mortgage backed securities.
+To see the intuition, consider a bank with holdings of 10 percent cash, 20 percent in stocks and 70 percent in mortgage backed securities.
 If the bank scales down its portfolio by ten units, it will sell 2 units of stocks, 7 units of mortgage backed securities, and take its cash down by 1.
-Equation (2) describes exactly this in matrix format, summed over all banks: for each bank n facing a shock R{In} , total net asset increase will be given by $a_nb_nR{1n}$.
-Net purchase of asset k by this bank will be proportional to its holdings of asset k, so that: $m{nk}a_nb_nR{1n}$.
-Total net purchase of k across all banks is the sum of $m{nk}a_nb_nR{1n}$ over n.
+Equation (2) describes this in matrix form, summed over all banks: for each bank n facing a shock $R{1n}$ , total net asset increase will be given by $a_nb_nR{1n}$ .
+Net purchases of asset k by the bank will be proportional to its holdings of asset k, i.e., $m{nk}a_nb_nR{1n}$ .
+Equation (2) sums this expression across all n banks.